-Teaching Assistants (TAs)
+- Teaching Assistants (TAs)

-- The Department requires a minimum of 15 hours per week dedicated to supervised research activities. - Students funded as TAs perform additional duties as part of their stipends.

-Research Assistants (RAs) (includes Training Grants)

-• For students funded as RAs or on training grants, 20 hours/week for research activity is required.
+- The Department requires a minimum of 15 hours per week dedicated to supervised research activities. - Students funded as TAs perform additional duties as part of their stipends. - Research Assistants (RAs) (includes Training Grants) - For students funded as RAs or on training grants, 20 hours/week for research activities are required.
 This minimum is dictated by their funding source.

-Fellows

-- The Department requires a minimum of 15 hours per week dedicated to supervised research activities. - For students on fellowships, their stipend is not linked to any specific activity.
+As stated above, research activity on grants not related to the student's own research should not take up more than 15 hours per week. - Fellows - The Department requires a minimum of 20 hours per week dedicated to supervised research activities. - For students on fellowships, their stipend is not linked to any specific project, although they are still required to work under the supervision of their mentor and contribute to the activities of their lab.
+Fellows and mentors together, determine time allocation to lab activities.